Skip to content

 Object schemas

 Object schemas defined in components/schemas are generated as sealed class types.
-Each property gets a [JsonPropertyName] attribute preserving the original JSON name, while the C# property name is converted to PascalCase:
+Each property receives a [JsonPropertyName] attribute that preserves the original JSON name, while the C# property name is converted to PascalCase:

 yaml